Meet the former Afghan minister turned delivery boy in Germany | World

 Thousands of Afghans left their country recently, after the Taliban’s resumption, on flights by the coalition forces that occupied the country for 20 years.
 More of them are expected to arrive on their own in even larger contingents in the coming months and years.

 For years, Afghans have been the second-largest group of migrants in Germany, behind Syrians.
-There are about 210 thousand asylum requests registered since 2015.
+There are about 210 thousand asylum requests registered since 2015 in the European country.

 Sayed Sadaat arrived months before the collapse of the Kabul government.
-He was the Minister of Communications in his home country between 2016 and 2018.
+He was his home country’s minister of communications between 2016 and 2018.
 He says he left because he was fed up with corruption within the government and found work as a consultant in the telecommunications sector.

 In 2020, security began to deteriorate in the country.
 “So I decided to leave,” he says.